 Simple Design in Practice: What It Looks Like Across Platforms

 On your website, simplicity means a clear visual hierarchy, an obvious primary action on every page, navigation that doesn't require exploration to understand, and a mobile experience that works as well as the desktop version.
-If someone lands on your homepage and can't immediately understand what you do and how to contact you, the design has work to do.
+The same visual principles we cover in our piece on common visual mistakes that kill trust apply directly here.

 In web applications and dashboards, simplicity means surfacing the most frequently used features prominently, hiding advanced functionality behind clearly labeled secondary navigation, and reducing the number of decisions a user has to make to complete a common task.

 In ecommerce, simplicity means a checkout flow with as few steps and fields as necessary, clear product information, prominent trust signals, and a recovery path for common errors.
 The average large e-commerce site can increase its conversion rate by 35.26% simply by redesigning its checkout process.
-That's not a small optimization.
 For a business doing significant online revenue, that's transformational.

 The Connection Between Simple Design and Business Growth

 Design-led companies outperformed the S&P 500 index by 228% over a ten-year period.
 Companies that prioritize UX see 32% more revenue growth and 56% higher total shareholder returns over five years compared to their peers.
-These aren't correlations to dismiss.
-They reflect a genuine competitive advantage that compounds over time.
+These reflect a genuine competitive advantage that compounds over time.

-The mechanism is straightforward.
-Simple, well-designed products get used more.
+The mechanism is straightforward: simple, well-designed products get used more.
 Products that get used more retain users longer.
 Retained users spend more, refer more, and require less support.
-Less support means lower operational costs.
 Lower costs combined with higher revenue equals sustainable growth.

 Improving customer retention by just 5% through better UX can increase profit by 25%.
 At the same time, a 10% increase in UX investment can drive conversion rates up by as much as 83%.
 The investment case for simple, user-centered design is clear.